supermarsx/sora-json-prompt-crafter/readme.md

 `stylePresets`, `cameraPresets`, `locationPresets` and `dndPresets` keys matching the built‑in structures.
 Imported values are merged with existing presets so they become available in the UI.

+## Custom CSS/JS

+Use the **Settings** panel to add custom CSS or JavaScript snippets that will be injected on startup.
+These values are stored locally and included in config exports and imports.

 ## Contributing